NBISweden/workshop-reproducible-research/docs/conda.md

 conda config --describe channels
 ```

-In the beginning of this tutorial we used added conda channels to the `.condarc`
+In the beginning of this tutorial we added conda channels to the `.condarc`
 file using `conda config --add channels`.
 To remove one of the channels from
 the configuration file you can run: